Terms and Conditions

 - We hold Public Liability Insurance renewed annually and up to £10,000,000.

 Air, rail, road and other departure times are supplied by the carriers.
 They are subject to, inter alia, air traffic control restrictions, weather conditions, the need for constant maintenance and the ability of passengers to check in on time.
-There is no guarantee that departures will take place at the times shown either in this brochure or on your tickets.
+There is no guarantee that departures will take place at the times shown either your trip preparation documents, your pre-departure documents or on your tickets.
 The timings are estimates only.

 - DTC does not have any liability to you for any delays that may arise.
 Further, your dealings with all carriers are subject to the conditions of carriage of the carrier, some of which may limit or exclude liability.